lean-delivery/ansible-role-jenkins-slave/README.md

   - `slave_windows_labels`
   List of labels for the slave node.
 Default value is `['windows']`.
   - `slave_windows_service_user`
   The username to set the service to start as.
+Default value is `LocalSystem`
   - `slave_windows_service_password`
   The password of given username to set the service to start as.
+Default value is `""`

 ## Example Playbook